Barbonymus

 They are actually very close relatives of the common carp (Cyprinus carpio).
 Even though only five species are included at present, it is not certain whether these form a monophyletic lineage; the Java barb (B. gonionotus) for example seems to be very close indeed to Cyclocheilichthys, which unites a number of barb-like "carps".
 Past hybridization is known widely in Cyprinidae, and confounds molecular and other cladistic studies relying on a single source of data.
 Altogether the delimitation of the typical carps and allied genera remains still not fully solved.
+Individual variation of morphology within Barbonymus species is another obstacle in their systematics.

 Species

 There are currently 10 recognized species in this genus: